 “I thought it was a great idea and looked for a firm to partner with, but couldn’t find one.

 Matt has deep experience in software testing, project management, development, writing, and systems improvement.
 His extensive network of contacts in these fields has enabled him to put together a diversified, high-level team of experts at Excelon.

-In 2006, Matt served as lead organizer for the initial Great Lakes Software Excellence Conference, a regional event that continues today.
-Two years later he led the organization for the Agile-Alliance Sponsored Workshop on the Technical Debt Metaphor, and recently published a leading position paper on the subject as a cover story in Better Software Magazine.
-About that time Matt transitioned to work as a QA lead for Socialtext, where he worked with a leading product company for three years.
-The test strategies developed at Socialtext led to a case study in Beautiful Testing by O’Reilly (2009), a presentation by Chris McMahon at the Agile Conference, and inspired an open-source test framework, Selenesse.
+In 2006, Matt was lead organizer for the initial Great Lakes Software Excellence Conference, a regional event that continues today.
+He organized the Agile-Alliance Sponsored Workshop on the Technical Debt Metaphor, and recently published a leading position paper on the subject for Better Software magazine.

-In 2010 Matt was selected to participate in the American Society for Quality’s “Influential Voices” program, a national-level spotlight program, and his blogs (he has several) are consistently ranked in top ratings for software testing, agile development, and development management.
+In 2010 Matt was selected to participate in the American Society for Quality’s “Influential Voices” program, a national-level spotlight program.

 You can often find Matt at software testing conferences.
 He has given presentations at Google’s Test Automation Conference, STAREast, the Software Test Professionals Conference, the Better Software Conference, and many more.